The unique health benefits of matcha

 High in antioxidants

-So when you drink matcha, the l-theanine calms you down while caffeine lifts you up—producing higher brain function than caffeine alone.
+Matcha leaves are higher in L-theanine.
+It is a protein that helps regulate cortisol (a stress hormone) and moderates your body’s caffeine uptake.
+So when you drink matcha, the L-theanine calms you down while caffeine lifts you up—producing higher brain function than caffeine alone.

 Improved focus and concentration

-A study showed that when l-theanine and caffeine are combined, it improved a person’s behavioral performance (Hit Rate) significantly, when compared to l-theanine or caffeine alone.
+A study showed that when L-theanine and caffeine are combined, it improved a person’s behavioral performance (hit rate) significantly, when compared to L-theanine or caffeine alone.